Vicious or Dangerous Dog Citations in Florida

 What happens if you receive a citation for having a vicious or dangerous dog?
-Even for a first (1st) citation alleging a vicious dog violation, if you contest the citation, the applicable civil penalty is $520 and other consequences apply.
+Even for a first (1st) citation alleging a vicious dog violation, if you contest the citation, the applicable civil penalty is $520, and other consequences apply.
+An experienced attorney can help you fight the citation.

-As a practical matter, the legal consequences of owning a vicious or dangerous dog are so severe, that most owners have little choice other than to euthanize the dog even if the court does not order the dog to be destoyed.
+As a practical matter, the legal consequences of owning a vicious or dangerous dog are so severe that most owners have little choice other than to euthanize the dog, even if the court does not order the dog to be destroyed.
 If the dog owner fails to take the appropriate steps to protect the public, then animal control services might take additional action.

 Attorneys for Vicious or Dangerous Dog Citations in Hillsborough County, FL